Seme4eg/emacs_tut/emacs_tut.md

 C-h i -- list all commands
 C-h b -- **list all keybindings**
+`C-h a` --> command / part of command -- get a help on a command
 > or just go [here](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf)

 `C-h k {any key binding}` -- get help on a particular key combination